Tutorial: Building a Test Suite Step by Step

 }

 Much cleaner!
-Each test class now focuses purely on test logic.
+The base class handles all annotations and browser configuration.
+Each test class focuses purely on test logic—no lifecycle boilerplate, no manual cleanup.

 Iteration 5: Testing Completion